 1. Act on your right to review documents

 Requesting a review when you get the notice is the first step to mitigate this process.
 You’ll need to request a review of documents with the contact listed on your notice.
-Your request to review must include your Social Security number.
-You must identify the debt for which you want records and include a reasonable description of the records you want to receive.
+It must include your Social Security number.
+You must also identify the debt for which you want records and include a reasonable description of the records you want to receive.

 The review is done by the U.S. Department of Education and the listed contact.
 Your right to review will also be listed on the notice.
 Don’t wait to complete this process.